yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/upgrade/upgrade-yp-kubernetes.md

 showAsideToc: true
 ---

-You can use [Kubernetes](https://kubernetes.io/) to upgrade your YugabyteDB Anywhere to a newer version.
+You can use [Helm](https://helm.sh/) to upgrade your YugabyteDB Anywhere installed on [Kubernetes](https://kubernetes.io/) to a newer version.

 To perform an upgrade to a specific version while preserving overrides you might have applied to your initial YugabyteDB Anywhere installation or previous upgrades, execute the following command: